 European Diploma in Anaesthesiology and Intensive Care

 The European Diploma in Anaesthesiology and Intensive Care examination (EDAIC) is a multilingual, end-of-training, two-part examination covering the relevant basic sciences and clinical subjects appropriate for a specialist anaesthesiologist.
-All questions of the EDAIC have been created to match the domains set by the UEMS in their syllabus for the Anaesthetic and Intensive Care training.
+All questions of the EDAIC have been created to match the domains set by the UEMS European Training Requirements in Anaesthesiology.

 The existence of a supra-national examination in anaesthesiology provides an incentive for the development of departmental, university, national and European training programmes.
 The aim of the examination is to achieve a uniformly high standard of knowledge by anaesthesiologists throughout Europe as judged by an independent Board of Examiners.